dburian/transformer_document_embedding/notes/datasets.md

     - both are pretty small with ~90 source articles, each with ~10 similar articles

 - PAN plagiarism detection
     - introduced in [Multilevel Text Alignment with Cross-Document Attention][zhou_20]
     - downloadable from [A Benchmark for Document Relation Prediction and Localization][zhou_gitio]
-    - pairs of section and document, binary classification whehter the section plagiarises the given document
+    - pairs of section and document, binary classification whether the section plagiarises the given document
     - positive pairs are assessed by human annotators,
     - negatives are constructed from positives, by changing the section to